Words from the Chairperson

 Toshihiro KASUGA (Nagoya Institute of Technology, Professor)

-This year 2022 marks the 36th anniversary of the establishment of the Japanese Association of Inorganic Phosphorus Chemistry (JAIPC), and a wide range of academic and technological topics related to inorganic phosphorus chemistry have been discussed so far.
+JAIPC will celebrate the 40th anniversary of the establishment of this Society in 2026.
+A wide range of academic and technological topics related to inorganic phosphorus chemistry have been discussed so far.
 Recently, there may seem to be an emphasis on the development of functional materials, and this would not be possible without fundamental studies.
 I believe that the studies on inorganic phosphorus chemistry being discussed in JAIPC are promoted in line with the current trends.
 I believe that JAIPC plays a platform role to create and develop functions of biomaterials, battery materials, catalysts, structural materials, environmental materials, living materials, and so on, based on inorganic phosphorus chemistry.